mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 | `FileRequestHandler` | File upload/download requests | `mx.client.time` |
 | `PageUrlRequestHandler` | `/p` requests | `mx.client.time` |

-You can find help in analyzing some of these values in [Trends in Mendix Cloud](/developerportal/operate/trends-v4/).
+You can find help in analyzing some of these values in [Trends in the Mendix Cloud](/developerportal/operate/trends-v4/).
 </details>

 **<details><summary><sup><small>[2]</small></sup> Activities (click to see list)</summary>**